nathan-boyd/engineering_blog/content/posts/2022-04-07-text-justification.md

     for w in words:
         if num_of_letters + len(w) + len(current) > maxWidth:
             for i in range(maxWidth - num_of_letters):
-                # once we determine that there are only k words that can fit on a given line,
-                # you know what the total length of those words is num_of_letters.
-                # Then the rest are spaces, and there are (maxWidth - num_of_letters) of spaces.
-                # The "or 1" part is for dealing with the edge case len(cur) == 1.
                 current[i % (len(current) - 1 or 1)] += ' '
             result.append(''.join(current))
             current, num_of_letters = [], 0